-- They will have an affirmative defense to criminal prosecution if they possess no more than four plants and six ounces of usable marijuana.
+- They will have an affirmative defense to criminal prosecution if they possess no more than four plants and six ounces of usable cannabis.

 - Who can access database information

-The medical marijuana authorization database is a secure system.
-State law (RCW 69.51A.230) strictly limits who can view database information and how the information can be used.
+The medical cannabis authorization database is a secure system.
+State law strictly limits who can view database information and how the information can be used.
 Only the following people can see information from the database for the following purposes: